Macao (film): Production

 Macao was the second feature that Josef von Sternberg filmed to fulfill a two-picture contract with RKO Pictures then owned by Howard Hughes.
 (Sternberg's first feature for Hughes was the color epic Jet Pilot).
-Shooting began in September 1950 and was released in April 1952.
+Shooting began in September 1950 and the film was released in April 1952.

 Sternberg's habit of handling actors "as mere details of décor" elicited strenuous objections from stars Jane Russell and Gloria Grahame such that "the shooting of Macao has become a minor legend."
 John Baxter reports that "fights on the set" were not uncommon, and were manifested in the "strained" performances of the cast.

 During the final stages of filming, director Nicholas Ray was enlisted to perform retakes on a critical fistfight scene between Robert Mitchum and Brad Dexter, because Sternberg's handling was deemed unsatisfactory by producer Alex Gottlieb.
 Although uncredited, Ray's contribution to the film was recognized by Sternberg.

 Sternberg, who "despised the script and the close control" by the studio "disowned" responsibility for the production.

 Only B-roll footage was shot on location in Hong Kong and Macau.
-T.V. actor and host Truman Bradley narrated the film's opening.
+TV actor and host Truman Bradley narrated the film's opening.